tubalmartin/riloadr/README.md

 ***

 ### ignoreLowBandwidth (*Boolean* | Optional)
-Riloadr will try to find out if the connection speed of the user's device is fast enough to deliver HiDPI images.
+In the case of HiDPI screens, Riloadr will try to find out if the connection speed of the user's device is fast enough to deliver Hi-Res images.
 For that purpose, Riloadr uses the W3C Network Api (both the Working and Editor's Drafts).
 Currently, only a small subset of devices & browsers support this specification although wider support is expected.